ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Name and Title Date of Adoption Duration of Rule 10b5-1 Trading Arrangement Aggregate Number of Securities to Be Purchased or Sold

-Until March 11, 2026 , or until such earlier date upon which all transactions are completed or expire without execution
+Until May 1, 2026 , or such earlier date upon which all transactions are completed or expire without execution

-In addition, during the first quarter of fiscal 2025 Gregory Bryant , our former Executive Vice President and President of Business Units , terminated a Rule 10b5-1 trading arrangement, which was adopted on June 25, 2024.
-None of our other officers or directors terminated a Rule 10b5-1 trading arrangement or adopted or terminated a non-Rule 10b5-1 trading arrangement (as defined in Item 408(c) of Regulation S-K) during the first quarter of fiscal 2025.
+None of our officers or directors terminated a Rule 10b5-1 trading arrangement or adopted or terminated a non-Rule 10b5-1 trading arrangement (as defined in Item 408(c) of Regulation S-K) during the second quarter of fiscal 2025.

 ITEM 6.
 Exhibits